-Systems and processes were embedded, and staff worked together in such a way that the inspection did not highlight any issues or omissions.
+Systems and processes were embedded, and staff worked together in such a way that where the inspection highlighted any issues or omissions, these were rectified immediately.

 The information and evidence presented during the inspection process was clear and well documented.